Emmy® Award-Winning television personality, food & travel journalist; a culinary advocate, specializing in seafood.

 Michael-Ann was born in New Brunswick, Canada and moved to New York City in 1992.

 Her talent in front of the camera matched with her love of food eventually brought her to Entrée TV as their show host for over six years.
-She was the first to film within the galley of the USS JFK Aircraft Carrier, covering ‘Food Aboard the Ship’; a prominent story for Entrée TV.
+She was the first to film within the galley of the USS JFK Aircraft Carrier, covering ‘Food Aboard the Ship’.

 Her most recent project is a cooking series, Put Your Best Fish Forward.
-How to buy, cook and enjoy responsibly caught seafood.
+Teaching consumers how to buy, cook and enjoy responsibly caught seafood.

 Michael-Ann is a member of SAG-AFTRA, National Academy Television Arts & Science, the Lobster Council of Canada, Chefs Collaborative, Women Chefs and Restaurants, Women Foodservice Forum, and Slow Food, NY.